-This was AFTD’s first named fund, established by Lawrence and Jillian Marcus Neubauer, Aimee and Mathew Marcus and Barry Marcus in support of clinical research.
+This was AFTD’s first named fund, established by Lawrence and Jillian Marcus Neubauer, Aimee and Mathew Marcus and Barry Marcus in support of translational research.

-The Susan Marcus Memorial Fund will underwrite a pilot grant program in clinical research, and for the first time will enable AFTD to award two pilot grants.
+The Susan Marcus Memorial Fund will underwrite a pilot grant program in translational research, and for the first time will enable AFTD to award two pilot grants.

 “AFTD was very important to us as we sought information about FTD clinical trials as well as advice on Mom’s care,” said Jillian Marcus Neubauer.
 “And now we are pleased to be able to partner with AFTD to fund research so that future families will have options for diagnosis and treatment that we did not.”